| Home

 Study on Traffic Flow Pattern

-Identification System (AIS) This study investigates the traffic flow features
+in the Chattogram Port area using Automatic Identification System (AIS) This study investigates the traffic flow features

-in the Chattogram Port area using open-source data
+in the Chattogram Port area using open-source data from the Automatic

-length, draught, and speed using statistical analysis. |
+speed using statistical analysis. |

 Lamia Salehin |